---

 #### Step 3: Determine If Observable Just in Time

-Some metrics, and in particular gauges, it is enough to observe just in time before recording.
-For example, there's no reason to sample the available system memory constantly if only the last sampling will be reported.
+For some metrics, and in particular gauges, it is enough to observe just in time before recording.
+For example, there's no reason to sample available system memory constantly if only the last sampling will be reported.
 Determine if this metric is observable.

 The OpenTelemetry name of the metric: